Aiko-IT-Systems/DisCatSharp.ProjectTemplates/README.md

-# DisCatSharp.Hosting.ProjectTemplates
+# DisCatSharp.ProjectTemplates

-Supporting [DisCatSharp](https://github.com/Aiko-IT-Systems/DisCatSharp)'s library.
 These project templates serve as a starting point for creating your Discord bot(s) in C#!

 ## Web Host Bot (Class Library)
 Allows you, the developer, to pick and choose which modules you'd like to include from [DisCatSharp](https://github.com/Aiko-IT-Systems/DisCatSharp) then sets up